Two people huddle closely together on the couch, using a laptop.

 You may think the definition of health literacy is the ability to read health information.
 But it is much more than that.
 It’s actually the key to taking charge of our health.

-“Health literacy is being able to comprehend and utilize information so that people can make informed decisions and participate in their own healthcare,” said Evelyn González, senior director, Office of Community Outreach at Fox Chase Cancer Center.
+“Health literacy is being able to comprehend and utilize information so that people can make informed decisions and participate in their own healthcare,” said Evelyn González, senior director, Office of Community Outreach and Engagement at Fox Chase Cancer Center.
 “So it’s not as simple as just reading.
 It’s about being able to apply what you are reading to your medical situation (critical thinking) and then navigating a healthcare system.”

 And that navigation can be difficult without good health literacy.
-“Even people who are educated or work in the healthcare field can be challenged by it,” said Stephanie Raivitch, director, health communication programs, Office of Community Outreach at Fox Chase.
+“Even people who are educated or work in the healthcare field can be challenged by it,” said Stephanie Raivitch, director, health communication programs, Office of Community Outreach and Engagement at Fox Chase.

 Why health literacy is necessary